Daniel-xsy/RoboBEV/docs/GET_STARTED.md

     return os.path.join(corruption_root, corruption, severity, subfolder, filename)
 ```

-For more details, you can refer to [`custom_loading.py`](../corruptions/project/mmdet3d_plugin/datasets/pipelines/custom_loading.py) to custom your own `Class`.
+For more details, you can refer to [`custom_loading.py`](../corruptions/project/mmdet3d_plugin/datasets/pipelines/custom_loading.py) to customize your own `Class` for loading `nuScenes-c`.

 ### Custom Configuration

-After defining the custom module to load images from nuScenes-c, we can modify the configuration file.
-First, we should modify the origin loading module to the custom one we defined above.
-We only need to change the test_pipeline from:
+After defining the custom module to load images from `nuScenes-c`, we can modify the `config` file.
+First, we should modify the original loading module to the custom one we defined above.
+We only need to change the `test_pipeline` from:

 ```python
 test_pipeline = [